gavinlyonsrepo/TM1638plus_RPI/README.md

 1. Print an ASCII character.
 2. Print an ASCII character with a dot/decimal point.
 3. Print a Hexadecimal digit(0-15).
-4. Print a long integer number with or without leading zeros.
+4. Print a long integer number with or without leading zeros, and text alignment.
-5. Print two integer numbers (0-9999) to each nibble with or without leading zeros.
+5. Print two integer numbers (0-9999) to each nibble with or without leading zeros and text alignment.
 6. Print a text string(dots are replaced and dot is turned on preceding digit), "abc.def" becomes "abcdef" with c decimal point segment switched on.
 7. Read buttons status.
 User may have to debounce buttons depending on application.